NaijIuc/MyBlogs/content/post/2020-09-01-tim-s-homework-performed-with-r.md

 tags: []
 ---

-1. In _Gödel, Escher, Bach: An Eternal Golden Braid_, Douglas Hofstadter describes a property of integers:
+* In _Gödel, Escher, Bach: An Eternal Golden Braid_, Douglas Hofstadter describes a property of integers:

 >We begin with your number, and if it is ODD, we triple it and add 1.
-If it is EVEN, we take half ofit.
+If it is EVEN, we take half of it.
 Then we repeat the process.
-Call a number which eventually reaches 1 this way a WONDROUSnumber, and a number which doesn’t, an UNWONDROUS number.
+Call a number which eventually reaches 1 this way a WONDROUS number, and a number which doesn’t, an UNWONDROUS number.

 Write a Python script called `wondrous.py` that reads a positive integer from the command line and calculateswhether it’s wondrous.
 If it is, the program tells the number of steps needed to reach 1.
 It should have thefollowing behavior: